andjsmi/sagemaker-local-ui-ext/README.md

-# sagemaker-ext
+# sdocker-ui

 ![Github Actions Status](https://github.com/my_name/myextension/workflows/Build/badge.svg)

 A JupyterLab extension for SageMaker Studio to implement a visual interface for using local mode.
-This also requires the [sdocker](https://github.com/samdwar1976/sdocker) package and the JupyterServer extension located [here]().
+This also requires the [sdocker](https://github.com/samdwar1976/sdocker) package and the [sdocker-server](https://github.com/samdwar1976/sdocker-server) extension.

 This creates a new element in the sidebar that allows a user to create, terminate and view the current Docker hosts for executing Docker commands from the Studio UI.